smoke-wolf/GitHub-Package-Manager/README.md

 # GitHub Package Manager

+## Bug Fixes v1.3.7
+issues with uninstaller and settings, installer bug patched as well.

 GHPM is a powerful package manager for GitHub that helps users to organize, compile, and recall packages with ease.

 It offers a user-friendly interface, and packages are downloaded and compiled with minimal struggle.
 GHPM automatically handles requirements and other prerequisites, making it easier for users to install applications and projects.